ietf-teep/architecture/draft-ietf-teep-architecture.md

 attestation signatures as well.
 It is highly unlikely that a set of TAs would use different proprietary attestation mechanisms since a TEE is likely to support only one such proprietary scheme.\]

-\[Note: This situation gets more complex in situations where a Client App expects another application or a device to already have a specific TA installed.
-This situation does not occur with SGX, but could occur in situations where the secure world maintains an trusted operating system and runs an entire trusted system with multiple TAs running.
-This requires more discussion.\]

 ## Client Apps, Trusted Apps, and Personalization Data